 No wilderness survival kit would ever be complete without the proper knife.
 A survival knife is different from a multi-tool.
 Multi-tools should also be carried in your kit in addition to the survival knife.
 The knife must be tough, and able to withstand serious use, cold temperatures, exposure to moisture and abrasions.
 A bowie knife is an good example.

 Your knife may be used for cutting and chopping food, protection, and hunting.
 The knife will help you with everything from preparing a fire to skinning an animal if need be.
 As such, the knives, including the actual blades, are considerably larger than the size of a pocket knife that you would carry around with you.
-The blades of most survival knives are upwards of four inches.
+The blades of most survival knives are upwards of four inches but you can also find ones great you can wear around your neck.

 The knife should have a no-slip grip so that you can still handle it safely if your hands are sweaty.
 The grip should also be comfortable.
 If you choose a folding knife as opposed to a fixed blade, it should be easy to open and close.
 If it’s a fixed blade knife, make sure it comes with a durable sheath.
 For obvious reasons, folding knives are more portable than fixed-blade options.